19kirti/freelancers-crm/README.md

 # 📘 Freelancer CRM

-A modern, full-stack CRM system for freelancers to manage clients, tasks, and invoices efficiently.
+A modern, full-stack CRM system based on CRUD, for freelancers to manage clients, tasks, and invoices efficiently.
 Built using:

 - 🧠 MongoDB, Express, React (Vite), Node.js
 - 🎨 Tailwind CSS v4